cscott/node-pn/README.md

 you've always dreamed of.
 Think "Promised Node" when saying it.

 Just about every node standard library method that takes a callback will now return a `Promise` iff no callback is supplied.
+But existing code that passes callbacks will still work fine --- and fast:  No unnecessary `Promise`s are created if you supply a callback.

 The wrappers are generated automatically by a script, with a table to handle exceptions and odd cases.
 See below for more details.